Hong Kong Police Fire Tear Gas As Demonstrations Continue

 The protests checkered much of Hong Kong.
 At the airport, demonstrators dressed in black filled the arrivals hall with a massive sit-in, cheering in Cantonese, "Go, Hong Kong people!" and calling for the resignation of Hong Kong's chief executive, Carrie Lam.
 It was the second day of what protesters said would be a three-day occupation at the airport.

-Protesters also demonstrated outside of China's military garrison in Hong Kong, marched through the city's Central District, parts of the Kowloon Peninsula and a neighborhood in the New Territories, where police officers in riot gear cleared the demonstration with tear gas.
+Protesters also demonstrated outside China's military garrison in Hong Kong and marched through the city's Central District, parts of the Kowloon Peninsula and a neighborhood in the New Territories, where police officers in riot gear cleared the demonstration with tear gas.

-In Hong Kong's Tsim Sha Tsui district, protesters set fires outside of a police station, prompting the police to release a statement that the fires posed "a serious threat" to public safety.
+In Hong Kong's Tsim Sha Tsui district, protesters set fires outside a police station, prompting the police to release a statement that the fires posed "a serious threat" to public safety.

 Some protestors have started fires outside Tsim Sha Tsui Police Station, posing a serious threat to the safety of everyone on site.— Hong Kong Police Force (@hkpoliceforce) August 10, 2019

 The protests were originally sparked by a bill that would have allowed China to extradite people from Hong Kong.
 That bill has since been shelved, but not formally withdrawn, by Hong Kong's government.
-Demonstrators are demanding the bill be permanently withdrawn.
+Demonstrators are demanding that the bill be permanently withdrawn.
 They are also calling for the direct election of the city's leaders, seats on the Hong Kong legislature and an investigation into police conduct during the demonstrations.

-China has recently indicated it will not allow the protests to go on indefinitely, and has called demonstrators "violent radicals" who are under foreign influence.
+China has recently indicated it will not allow the protests to go on indefinitely and has called demonstrators "violent radicals" who are under foreign influence.

 When Britain returned Hong Kong to China 22 years ago, China employed a "one country, two systems" principle, allowing Hong Kong to retain its own legal system, currency and civil service.
 Since then, fears have grown that Beijing is attempting to subvert that autonomy and erode democratic freedoms and the rule of law in the city.

-NPR's Anthony Kuhn reports that some visitors to Hong Kong from China's mainland are not supportive of the demonstrations.
+NPR's Anthony Kuhn reports that some visitors to Hong Kong from China's mainland do not support the demonstrations.
 Lei Yong, a visitor to Hong Kong from China's central Henan province, was yelling at the protesters, reports Kuhn.
-Lei said of the extradition bill, "This bill must be implemented.
+Lei said of the extradition bill: "This bill must be implemented.
 How can you not punish the bad guys?"

 "It just shows this huge disparity, this gap, in the thinking and the culture of people in mainland China and Hong Kong," Kuhn reports.